 THE SETTING OF WINNIE THE POOH

 - Alison Lurie sees Pooh books as an intact idylls, with their strong “reversal of parental authority”.
 The Forest is a self-contained universe without economic competition or professional ambition.
-Any danger that can threaten always comes from natural causes.
 This is similar to the idyll in the Moomin stories.
 Apart from occasional bad weather, there’s nothing unsafe about this world.

 - The world is a stable one.
 Tigger’s and Roo’s arrive in the Forest is like the appearance of a sibling in early childhood, inexplicable and unexpected.
 Both characters soon become an integrated part of the idyllic world.

-- Humphrey Carpenter sees in the Pooh books the Biriths Goldne Age’s farewell to enchanted places.
+- Humphrey Carpenter sees in the Pooh books the First Golden Age’s farewell to enchanted places.

 - Some critics say that Milne wrote these books because he himself was estranged from his parents, and the world is a kind of escape.
 But this doesn’t explain why other authors wrote similar worlds, and they were not estranged from their parents.
 (Astrid Lindgren, Tove Jansson etc.)